Monday, Oct 14

 Speakers:

-, Managing Director, AWARE, UK
+, Managing Director, AWARE

 Smile for the thesaurus!